Lincoln Yards by Sterling Bay [Map,Timelines]

 This makes a mixed-use project like Lincoln Yards an ambitious, but very achievable development for Sterling Bay.

-Listen to the ConstructionWire podcast for key players
+Listen to the ConstructionWire podcast for key players and project overview.

-Lincoln Yards Project Profile
+Lincoln Yards Project Overview

-Lincoln yards is an estimated $5-$6 billion dollar mixed-use mega development on the north branch of the Chicago River, located in the area between Bucktown and Lincoln Park.
+Lincoln yards is an estimated $5-$6 billion dollar mixed-use mega-development on the north branch of the Chicago River, located in the area between Bucktown and Lincoln Park.

 Plans call for the redevelopment of the former Finkl Steel campus into a 12 million square foot mixed-use development.

-The 54 acre site will feature multiple office complexes on both sides of the Chicago River, up to 5,000 residential units, 400 to 500 hotel rooms, retail space and a new Metra station.
+The 54-acre site will feature multiple office complexes on both sides of the Chicago River, up to 5,000 residential units, 400 to 500 hotel rooms, retail space, and a new Metra station.

 The tallest planned office building is expected to reach a height of 70 stories.
-A 6.2 acre public park will also be included.
+A 6.2-acre public park will also be included.

 There will be 600 affordable residential units.